Minnesota Veterans Benefits

 The benefit is available at MN state schools or private schools in the state.

-Find colleges in Minnesota with our School Finder.
-Use the filters to sort schools by state.
+> Find VA-approved colleges and universities in Minnesota with our School Finder.

 Minnesota State Tuition Reimbursement (STR)